30 Gift Ideas For Triathletes in 2022

 Just like the compression sleeves we mentioned previously, Therabody RecoveryAir Prime Compression Massage Boots work by aiding blood flow: when the sleeves compress, it helps the blood move through your body to your heart so that when they decompress, oxygen-rich blood flows to your leg arteries and in the case of sports recovery, flushes the muscles and stimulates them with similar pressure and benefits to those of a massage.

-If you’ve got a serious triathlete on your shopping list, this gift, which costs around $700, will be incredible in helping them recover properly and perform at their best.
+If you’ve got a serious triathlete on your shopping list, this gift, which costs around $549, will be incredible in helping them recover properly and perform at their best.

-4. Bike Computer
+3. Bike Computer

-With a bike computer, your triathlete can track basically everything under the sun: their speed, distance traveled, even the route they’re following.
+With a bike computer, your triathlete can track basically everything under the sun: their speed, distance traveled, and even the route they’re following.
 And that makes them a staple gift idea for every triathlete.

 Check out the GPS-powered Garmin Edge 1040 which retails for $799.99.

-5. Power Gauge Bike Pedals
+4. Power Meter Bike Pedals

-There’s no doubt about it: triathletes are data obsessed.
+There’s no doubt about it: triathletes are data-obsessed.
 That’s why they value every bit of information they can get.

 Smart bike pedals, like the Garmin Rally RS100, are helpful: they provide real-time power output information, among other details, that can help your athlete monitor and manage their energy output during their training and race rides.

-These pedals are available for $849.99.
+These pedals are available for around $880.

 3 Gift Ideas for Triathletes for $1,000 and Up